peter1357908/Resistance-Online-Client-/README.md

 ## Deployment

 We'll deploy to the front-end surge, as we've been doing for the labs.
-As mentioned already, the back-end will be hosted on Firebase.
+As mentioned already, the back-end will be hosted on Heroku.

 ## Authors